Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 If the recommended solution described above is infeasible, this is a workaround which can also solve this issue.

 Specifying the Hadoop configuration `fs.alluxio.impl` may also help in resolving this error.
 `fs.alluxio.impl` should be set to `alluxio.hadoop.FileSystem`.
-There are a few alternatives to set these parameters.
+There are a few ways to set these parameters.

 #### Update `hadoopConfiguration` in SparkContext